Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 var x = 5;
 var y = 1.223;
 var z = -300;
-var big = 1.23e82;   // This is a big number, the estimated atoms in the universe, but quite ok to code with (I guess). var small = 1.6e-35  // The Planck Length, the smallest physical size (in metres) that has any meaning in classical physics.
+var big = 1.23e82;   // This is a big number, the estimated atoms in the universe, but quite ok to code with, why not? var small = 1.6e-35  // The Planck Length, the smallest physical size (in metres) that has any meaning in classical physics.
 ```
 JavaScript stores all numbers as 64-bit floats.
-This is very accurate but of course has limits.
+This is very accurate but still has limits.
 Sometimes it can lead to very small inaccuracies.
 Try this in the JavaScript console: `0.362 * 100`  You should get the answer 36.199999999999996.
 This is rarely a problem in practice, after all it's accurate to 1 part in 100 quintillion, usually pretty ok !

 Although JavaScript doesn't have a specific integer type, it uses special measures to keep integers 100% accurate where possible.
 Integers up to a magic value of 9007199254740991 (and down to -9007199254740991) are stored and computed with complete accuracy.
 (9007199254740991 is 2^53 -1, ie. 2 to the power 53, minus 1.
 This is because the integer is held precisely, in the 53-bit mantissa section of the 64-bit IEEE float word).